L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Objective/Overview

-Capture and examine unprocessed network data to find irregularities, questionable trends, or weak spots in data streams.
+Capture and examine raw network data to find anomalies, harmful traffic, or vulnerabilities in data flow.

 ## Tools & Techniques
-- To examine packets in depth visually, use Wireshark.
+- To visually examine packets in depth, use Wireshark.
-- To quickly collect command line packets, use tcpdump
+- To quickly collect packets via command line , use tcpdump
 - Familiarity about TCP, UDP, DNS, HTTP, and other protocols

 ## Implementation Steps
 1. On the selected interface, start Wireshark or tcpdump.
 Turn on promiscuous mode when necessary.
-2. Set up filters, such tcp.port == 80, to target certain traffic.
+2. Set up filters, such as- tcp.port == 80, to remove noise and target specific traffic.
-3. Look for anomalies or unencrypted credentials in the packet contents..
+3. Look for anomalies or unencrypted credentials in the packet contents.
 4. For offline analysis and future reference, save.pcap files.

 ## Key Takeaways